-Sustained operation in current limit is permitted, and no de-rating of output power is required, even in an array configuration.
+Sustained operation in current limit is permitted, and no de-rating of output power is required.

 Some applications may benefit from well matched current distribution, in which case fine tuning sharing via the trim pins permits control over sharing.
 The DCM does not require this for proper operation, due to the power limit and current limit behaviors described here.